- Sleeps: 4 (+1)

 - Family Friendly

-Sustainably renovated cottage, sleeps 4 guests.
-Master kingsize bedroom with en-suite bathroom and dressing room, second twin or kingsize bedroom, all with Egyptian cotton bedding.
+Sustainably renovated cottage, sleeps 4+1 guests.
+Master superkingsize bedroom with en-suite bathroom and dressing room, second twin or superkingsize bedroom, all with Egyptian cotton bedding.
 Modern bathroom with shower, bathroom and skincare organic products, towels.
-Open-plan lounge, dining room and kitchen with table and chairs for 8, well-equipped kitchen with induction hob, 2 ovens, warming drawer, dishwasher, fridge freezer, washing machine and dryer, seating, woodburner, TV, Roberts radio, Wi-Fi, selection of board games, binoculars.
+Open-plan lounge, dining room and kitchen with table and chairs for 8, well-equipped kitchen with induction hob, 2 ovens, warming drawer, dishwasher, fridge freezer, washing machine and dryer, seating, woodburner, smart TV, Roberts radio, Wi-Fi, selection of board games, binoculars.
 Patio furniture, firepit, access to herb and flower gardens.
 Free private parking.
 Bike hire for adults and children is available on site.

 Walking, cycling, nature-watching, picnic spots, history tours